-- Original and/or sussequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners. - 3.
-Description of monument and accessories set to perpetuate the corner position.

-4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and scaled by Land Surveyor registered in the State of Montana.
+- equent record used to evaluate the corner position Original and/or s - 2.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - 3.
+Description of monument and accessories set to perpetuate the corner position - Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Land Surveyor registered in the State of Montana. - 6.
 Fill in Cross Index & Section Diagram at bottom of sheet.